 \section{Concluding Remarks}

-We provide efficient and easy-to-implement algorithms for learning the $k$-mixture over discrete distributions from noisy moments.
+We provide efficient algorithms for learning the $k$-mixture over discrete distributions from noisy moments.
 We measure the accuracy in terms of transportation distance, and our analysis is independent of the minimal separation.
-The techniques used in our analysis for the 1-dimensional case may be useful in the perturbative analysis of other problems involving the Hankel matrix or the Vandermonde matrix (such as super-resolution).
+The techniques used in our analysis for the one-dimensional case may be useful in the perturbative analysis of other problems involving the Hankel matrix or the Vandermonde matrix (such as super-resolution).

-Our problem is a special case of learning mixtures of product distribution \cite{gordon2021source}, which is further a special case of the general problem of learning mixtures of Bayesian networks \cite{gordon2021identifying}, which has important applications in causal inferences.
-In fact, the algorithms in \cite{gordon2021source,gordon2021identifying} used the algorithm for sparse Hausdorff moment problem as a subroutine.
-It would be interesting to see if our techniques can be used to improve the learning algorithms for these problems.
+Our problem is a special case of learning mixtures of product distribution \citep{gordon2021source}, which is further a special case of the general problem of learning mixtures of Bayesian networks \citep{gordon2021identifying}, which has important applications in causal inferences.
+In fact, the algorithms in \citet{gordon2021source,gordon2021identifying} used the algorithm for sparse Hausdorff moment problem as a subroutine.
+It would be interesting to see if our techniques can be useful in these problems.